Galina Blankenship

 As a verb-final language, Turkish has to turn any non-core verbs into nouns by nominalizing them as verbals, marking them with a noun case, and using them as subjects, complements, modifiers, or adverbials.
 Verbals and adverbials are the primary source of expanding complex Turkish sentences.
 Because Turkish sentences often lack explicit subjects, adding new elements at the beginning may not disrupt the sentence but may certainly burden it.

 Turkish sentences often have multiple embedded clauses, at times, excessively so.
 Unable to freely move to the right, a Turkish writer may be drawn to go in circles, in repetitive, duplicating, and reduplicating constructions, and not always knowing how or when to end.
-It is very easy to get lost in a Turkish sentence, be it a fiction or a nonfiction one:
+It is very easy to get lost in a Turkish sentence, however beautiful it may be, whether it is a fiction or a nonfiction one:

-If I could, I would put you in a boat, on a clear day, in the whitewashed seaside town of a napping house, and would take you out in that boat, with the shadows from the gardens, and the hammocks, and the pine trees, and the people sleeping cast over our boat, with our boat an inch above the bottom of the sea, as if we were crawling towards the beach.
-I would row you about, showing you how the tiny fish escape in the water, how the pebbles on the bottom lose and regain their shapes, and how the green, yellow, reddish-brown, and even white algae play around.
+If I could, I would put you in a boat, on a clear day, in the whitewashed seaside town of a house during a siesta, with the shadows from the gardens, from the hammocks, and the sleeping people, and the pine trees bent over the shore, and I would take you out in that boat, our boat an inch above the bottom of the sea, as if crawling towards the shore.
+I would row you about, showing you small fish scurrying in the water, pebbles losing and regaining their shapes, and the green, yellow, reddish-brown, even white, mosses frolicking in the currents.
 I would rejoice if your scent reached my nose with a momentary breeze.
 I would show you my face, healthy and untroubled, at that moment growing radiant and convalescing in love, and tell you only with my eyes how much I love you.
 I would like to express everything simply with a fine line of happiness running across my face.

 Sait Faik Abasıyanık, Sevgiliye Mektup